Flu (Influenza)

 How is flu treated?

-Important: There are many commercially available products such as vitamin products and inhalation devices to combat colds, coughs and the flu.
+There are many commercially available products, such as vitamin supplements and inhalation devices, to combat colds, coughs and flu.
 There is no convincing evidence that these speed up recovery, either.

-Painkillers like paracetamol, acetylsalicylic acids (for example in aspirin) and ibuprofen can alleviate pain and reduce fever.
+Painkillers like paracetamol, acetylsalicylic acids (ASA) and ibuprofen can alleviate pain and reduce fever.

 Antibiotics cannot help with flu, as antibiotics only act against bacteria and not against viruses.